 We use Odoo to keep track of the codebases we work with.
 We use the Projects app where we have set up a workflow that reflects the codebase lifecycle.
 Each codebase is represented by a task, and each lifecycle by a column.
+When creating a task, this template can be used.

 The project has more columns than the four lifecycle stages to clearly track how a codebase enters and exits the lifecycle.
 This guide explains all the columns, together with the criteria we use to move codebases to another column, called gating criteria.